 The Superintendent or designee shall recommend world languages to be taught in the district's educational program based on student interest, community needs, and available resources.
-He/she shall also consider providing English learners the opportunity to study their heritage language, when such a course is available, in order to continue developing skills in that language.
-American Sign Language courses shall be open to all students regardless of hearing status.
+The Superintendent shall also consider providing English Language Learners the opportunity to study their heritage language, when such a course is available, in order to continue developing skills in that language.
+When offered, American Sign Language courses shall be open to all students regardless of hearing status.

 The Governing Board intends to provide English learners with challenging curriculum and instruction that develop proficiency in English while facilitating student achievement in the district's regular course of study.
-The district identifies in its Local Control and Accountability
+The district identifies in its Local Control and Accountability Plan (LCAP) goals and specific actions and services to enhance student engagement, academic achievement, and other outcomes for English learners.

-Plan (LCAP) goals and specific actions and services to enhance student engagement, academic achievement, and other outcomes for English learners.
-The LCAPs are available in school and district offices and online at www.campbellusd.org/lcap (http://www.campbellusd.org/lcap).
+The LCAPs are available in school and district offices and online at www.campbellusd.org/lcap.
+(Board Policy AR 6142.2, AR 6174)